19hours/sg-statutes/Acts/Goods and Services Tax Act.md

 (b) that the goods were not acquired by him as part of the assets of a business which was transferred to him as a going concern by another taxable person.

-8.—(1) Subject to sub-paragraphs (2) and (3), paragraphs 5 to 7 shall have effect in relation to land forming part of the assets of, or held or used for the purposes of, a business as if it were goods forming part of the assets of, or held or used for the purposes of, a business.
+8.—(1) Subject to sub-paragraphs (2) and (3), paragraph 5 to 7 shall have effect in relation to land forming part of the assets of, or held or used for the purposes of, a business as if it were goods forming part of the assets of, or held or used for the purposes of, a business.

 (2) In the application of those paragraphs by virtue of sub-paragraph (1), references to transfer, disposition or sale shall have effect as references to the grant or assignment of any interest in, right over or licence to occupy the land concerned.

-(3) Except in relation to a grant or assignment otherwise than for a consideration, in the application of paragraph 5(1) by virtue of sub-paragraph (1), the reference to a supply of goods shall have effect as a reference to a supply of services.
+(3) Except in relation to a grant or assignment otherwise than for a consideration, in the application of paragraph 5 by virtue of sub-paragraph (1), the reference to a supply of goods shall have effect as a reference to a supply of services.

 [UK VAT Act 1983, Sch.
 2]